bean980310/stable-diffusion-docker-project/README.md

 Stable Diffusion WebUI and KohyaSS, ComfyUI, InvokeAI, Fooocus, and more Generative AI Applications on Docker

 ## Setup
-You need NVIDIA GPU and CUDA 12.1(or Upper), Docker and NVIDIA Container toolkit, if you are using Windows 10/11, you also need enable WSL2. it is recommanded on Amazon Web Services, Microsoft Azure, Google Cloud Platform.
+You need NVIDIA GPU and CUDA 12.4, Docker and NVIDIA Container toolkit, if you are using Windows 10/11, you also need enable WSL2. it is recommanded on Amazon Web Services, Microsoft Azure, Google Cloud Platform.

 ### How to install
 ```bash